Almarch/tamaR/README.md

 ## 2. Demo

-Check the demo version:
+Check out the demo instance: https://almarch.shinyapps.io/tamaR

-Connect as a player with the default credentials: player /// qwerty.
+Connect as admin with the default credentials: admin /// qwerty, and load the ROM (rom.bin or rom.h)

-The admin board is private.

 ## 3. Use as a web app